 A Commercial Property Insurance Policy will protect your the property your business owns.
 This coverage is generally required by law, but often times a Lender will require this if you have a loan on the property.
 Commercial Property can be either:

 - Business Personal Property

-What Does North Carolina Business Insurance Cover?
+What Does Business Insurance Cover?

 One of the fastest growing exposures any business faces today is in protecting their business from liability arising from the employing workers.